 Even some fancy wellness beverages marketed as "tonics" or "elixirs" are often just "sugar waters masquerading as cure-alls," London says.

-That said, chronic inflammation is a process that occurs over time from regularly consuming added sugar in excess.
-So, sipping an occasional vanilla latte or margarita in the context of an otherwise healthy eating plan won't hurt you, London says.
+That said, chronic inflammation is a process that occurs over time from regularly taking in added sugar in excess.
+So, sipping an occasional vanilla latte or margarita in the context of an otherwise nutritious and balanced eating plan won't hurt you, London says.

-Always scan the ingredient list for sugar sources, such as agave, honey, coconut sugar, date syrup, organic cane sugar, fruit juice from concentrate, glucose syrup or dextrose.
-Then check the nutrition facts label: “Look for ‘added sugars’ underneath ‘total sugars’ — ideally, that number should be zero grams but aim for as low as possible,” London says.
+Always check the nutrition facts label: “Look for ‘added sugars’ underneath ‘total sugars’ — ideally, that number should be zero grams but aim for as low as possible,” London says.

 And remember: “Size matters when it comes to sugar-sweetened drinks,” London says.
 While it might seem more economical to buy a supersize variety of something, it’s not the healthiest option.
 “For instance, when you’re ordering a coffee or tea, going from a small to an extra-large can add 30 grams of sugar from add-ins like syrups and whipped cream."